acwints/suppstack/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# SuppStack

+SuppStack is a supplement tracking application that allows users to monitor their supplement intake and analyze their data.

+## Features

+- Track your daily supplement intake
+- Discover popular supplements
+- Analyze your supplement data
+- User authentication with Google

+## Getting Started

+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Set up your environment variables (see `.env.example`)
+4. Run the development server: `npm run dev`

+## Technologies Used

+- Next.js
+- React
+- TypeScript
+- Tailwind CSS
+- Supabase

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License.